nurRiyad/contact-server/README.md

 # Contract Server

+An api server built with mongodb to manage your personal phone contracts

 ### Local Development

 1. Run mongodb locally or in docker using `docker run -d -p 27017:27017 mongo`